Julia-IO/nativo_beans/README.md

 ## UX

-This project is part of my [Code Institute](https://codeinstitute.net/) Full Stack Software Development studies, specifically the **Data Centric Development** module.
-The objective for this milestone project is to create a web application that allows to simplify and improve localization processes", using the **CRUD** operations of **C**reate, **R**ead, **U**pdate, and **D**elete for their projects.
+This project is part of my [Code Institute](https://codeinstitute.net/) Full Stack Software Development studies, specifically the **Full Stack Frameworks With Django** module.

-I have decided to build a a project based on the localization industry, since I have personally spent years working as a linguist, project manager and QA specialist and I would have liked to have such a system when collaborating on localization projects.
+In this project, I've built a full-stack site based around an e-commerce business logic used to control a centrally-owned dataset.

+Value Provided:

+By authenticating on the site, users can advance their own goals (buy products).
+Before authenticating, the site makes it clear how those goals would be furthered by the site.
+The site owner is able to make money by providing this set of services to the users.
+There is no way for a regular user to bypass the site's mechanisms and derive all of the value available to paid users without paying.

+I decided to build an e-commerce project so that I could follow step by step the course explanations.
+I finally adapted it to my personal purpose, which was offering Coffee and Cacao products from Peru.

 ### User Stories